 Poor indoor air quality can trigger your eczema.
-When we think of what causes eczema, we immediately start looking at what we put in or on our bodies: Our dietary choices, the chemicals in makeup and moisturizers, etc. Seldom do we think about the air around us, even though it’s a fact that indoor air is often highly polluted.
+When we think of what causes eczema, we immediately start looking at what we put in or on our bodies: Our dietary choices, the chemicals in makeup and moisturizers, etc. Seldom do we think about the air around us, even though it’s a well-known fact that indoor air is often highly polluted.
 This oversight is unfortunate, because improving indoor air quality can potentially do a lot to diminish eczema symptoms.

 Unfiltered, poorly circulated air can cause (or exacerbate) eczema flareups in all of the following ways: